Digital technology is new. What if it fails? What happens to our digital wedding photos?

 The more different kinds of media you use to back up your digital photo files, the safer your data will be.
 Even if one type has a manufacturing defect and fails early, the other kind will not fail at the same time.
 And by storing copies in more than one location, you'll protect against loss from burglars, fires, floods, human errors and electromagnetic pulse EMP attacks or solar EMP storms.

-EMP Protection for your Digital Photos
+EMP Protection for Digital Wedding Photos

 What is EMP and where does it come from?